Queex/well-msc-selfstudy/3_delving_deeper.md

 Some of the earlier examples show commands used with **arguments**.
 Commands can take a number of arguments after the command itself.
 The order of these commands is important.
 The number of arguments, and what they are used for, varies depending on the command – more on how to deal with that later.

 Looking at the example for `cp`:

 `cp ~/.bashhistory bashhistory2`

 The first argument is `~/.bashhistory`, which for `cp` is the file to copy.
 The second argument is `bashhistory2`, which is the destination.

 The command line works out which words are commands and which are arguments by looking for spaces.
 For this reason, if you need to put a space in an argument, you have to enclose the argument in double quotes.
 The `echo` example, earlier, shows this in practice:

 `$ echo "Look at me"`

 There is one argument here, which `echo` will interpret as `Look at me`, without the quotes.

 Commands also use **flags** (also known as **options**).
 A flag is an instruction to the command to behave in a certain way, or to expect certain arguments.
 Flags are usually single characters, preceded by a `-`.
 Because they are single characters, you can also put them together after a single `-`.

 `$ ls -alh`

 For `ls`, the flag `-a` says to show *all* files.
-The convention for making files hidden in UNIX is to make the file name start with `.`. `ls`, by default won't show you these files (which includes `.`, the directory itself, and `..`, the directory one level up.
+The convention for making files hidden in UNIX is to make the file name start with `.`. `ls`, by default won't show you these files (which includes `.`, the directory itself, and `..`, the directory one level up).

 The flag `-l` says to present the output as a list (i.e. a table), with columns containing extra information about the file.
 This includes the date the file was last modified, and the size of the file.
 The flag '-h' modifies the list so that the file sizes are made 'human readable', rather than listed in bytes.

 Although this is a very terse and efficient system, it relies on you memorising (or looking up) which flag you need to set.
 Many commands have longer versions of these flags, with `--` before them, which helps make the line more readable.
 For example:

 `$ ls --all`

 Is the same as

 `$ ls -a`

 When you use these longer flags, they need to be separated.
 So the equivalent of the earlier example is:

 `$ ls --all -l --human-readable`

 In this case there's no long version equivalent of `-l`.

 Some flags themselves require arguments, which can be specified in one of a number of different ways:

 `$ ls --time=ctime`

 `$ samtools sort -T /tmp/aln.sorted -o aln.sorted.bam aln.bam`

 In the first example, the long flag `--time` requires an argument, given after the `=`.
 In the second example, the `-T` and the `-o` are specifying what the following arguments are to be used for.
 This second approach avoids having to give arguments in a set order.
 If these different approaches seem annoyingly inconsistent, it's because they are.
 The approach used was at the whim of whoever wrote the command.

 ### Getting help